rolandtoth/AdminOnSteroids/README.md

 - **Switch language tabs on ctrl+arrow keys**: nables switching language tabs on multilanguage fields using ctrl+right, ctrl+left hotkeys.
 Also adds ctrl+up, ctrl+down hotkeys to collapse/expand language fields.
 The latter doesn't work on CKEditor fields.
  **Autosize textareas according to content**: adds auto-grow functionality to fit textarea to its content.
 The submodule has no settings to configure.
 Note: CKEditor fields are not supported - use the CKEaddons submodule (v0.6.1+) and enable the [Auto Grow](http://ckeditor.com/addon/autogrow) plugin to autosize CKEditors.
 - **Add sequential tabindex to fields**: enables jumping to next input in the admin with TAB key (or backwards with shift+TAB).
 By default the TAB key jumps to the next input on second or third trigger only (depending on whether there are language tabs or other buttons in the field wrap), this tweak fixes it.
+- **Add toggle button to change case of Page title field**: adds a button to the right side of the title field which allows looping through cases of the text (original, sentence case, capitalize, uppercase, lowercase).
+Changing the default language title will change the main page title too.
 - **Add language switcher to the admin**: this tweak will add a dropdown to the main navigation that allows changing the admin language.
 Page names, the admin interface will be loaded in the selected language, and the page edit screen will also load the language in that language.
 The language switcher uses a cookie so the language will be remembered even though the user's profile is actually not saved.
 Note that in the Default theme it's added to the end of the top menu items while in Reno it's the first.

 *Admin language switcher:*